/execute-plan-sdlc — Plan Execution Orchestrator

 Claude loads the plan from the specified file, validates it, classifies tasks, and presents the wave structure for confirmation.

-Claude applies the Balanced preset automatically and proceeds to execution after showing the wave structure — no interactive prompt.
+Claude applies the Balanced quality tier automatically and proceeds to execution after showing the wave structure — no interactive prompt.

 Resume after interruption